Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

   ...

   //!
-Create a shared pointer to a `RotationModelSettings` object from a `nlohmann::json` object. void from_json( const nlohmann::json& jsonObject, boost::shared_ptr< RotationModelSettings >& rotationModelSettings )
+Create a shared pointer to a `RotationModelSettings` object from a `nlohmann::json` object. void from_json( const nlohmann::json& jsonObject, std::shared_ptr< RotationModelSettings >& rotationModelSettings )
   {
       using namespace json_interface;
       using K = Keys::Body::RotationModel;